AthenaFoundation/athena/README.md

 executable produced by MLton (these executables tend to be faster than the heap images produced by smlnj), <br>e.g., `python3 regressionTest.py './athena'`.

+# Learn Athena

+The most thorough resource for learning to use Athena is the book, [Fundamental Proof Methods in Computer Science](https://mitpress.mit.edu/books/fundamental-proof-methods-computer-science) or FPMICS, authored by Konstantine Arkoudas and David Musser.

+Examples of Athena can also be found in the `tests/regression/` directory, including all of the code examples provided with the book.

+Other tutorials and online courses are undergoing active development.
 # History of Athena

 Athena was developed by Konstantine Arkoudas, roughly between 2000 and 2015.
 The core of the language had more or less settled.